Archaeoacoustics: Hagia Sophia and the Church of the Acheiropoietos

+In 2014, an international team of researchers measured the acoustic properties of eight Byzantine churches in Thessaloniki.
+A subsequent study focused on Hagia Sophia and the Church of the Acheiropoietos, examining how spoken and chanted sound was produced and received in relation to the churches' architecture, furnishings, decoration, liturgy, music, acoustics, and psychoacoustics.
+The study also considered connections between the two churches and the streets that linked them.

 Artifacts

 Archaeologist Paul Devereux's work (2001) has looked at ringing rocks, Avebury and various other subjects, that he details in his book Stone Age Soundtracks.

 Ian Cross of University of Cambridge has explored lithoacoustics, the use of stones as musical instruments.

 Archaeologist Cornelia Kleinitz has studied the sound of a rock gongs in Sudan with Rupert Till and Brenda Baker.

 Basement of Necromanteion of Acheron in 2005.